Skip to content

 Linux/Ubuntu

-# Build from source
+# From source

-git clone https://github.com/example/rekall.git
+git clone https://github.com/google/rekall.git

-cd rekall
+cd rekall/rekall-core

 macOS